breebchi/challenge-ideas/README.md

+# A coding challenge
+This was a code that I wrote for a company with which I interviewed.

 ## Task 1.1

 Something that's very dear to a developer's heart is the knowledge that one's work is needed by somebody, and is being used.
 I am no exception.
 An example I can site is a project I